-There are four key agencies who provide support to students and recent graduates:
+There are several key agencies who provide support to students and recent graduates:

-- Business Gateway who provide start up advice, funding and support as well as free seminars to get you started.
+- Business Gateway offer start up advice, funding and support as well as free seminars to get you started.

 - The Prince’s Trust (Scotland) provides support and finance to young people aged 18-30.
 Support includes business start up advice and business mentoring as you get your business off the ground.

-- UnLtd to provide help and support to young people who wish to create a business whose profits will be used to support initiatives in the community, ie a social enterprise.
+- UnLtd aims to help and support young people who want to create a business where the profits will be used to support initiatives in the community, ie a social enterprise.